-The Fund's sustainability risk metrics are on average at a good level, as evidenced by Morningstar's sustainability rating of five globes.
-The Fund's carbon intensity has remained relatively unchanged, and we are slightly behind our peer group in terms of carbon risk.
-Forest industry companies, as well as Neste, where we have increased our weightings, keep our carbon risk slightly elevated.
+The Fund's sustainability risk metrics are on average at a good level, as evidenced by its top Morningstar sustainability rating of five globes.
+The Fund's carbon intensity has continued to decline slightly, and we are slightly behind our peer group in terms of carbon risk.